-Pride and Pudding was selected as one of the ‘Books of 2016’ by Sheila Dillon from the BBC Food Programme, Delicious Magazine, the Irish Times and the Guardian.
+Pride and Pudding was selected as one of the best ‘Books of 2016’ by Sheila Dillon from the BBC Food Programme, Delicious Magazine, the Irish Times and the Guardian.
 It was also shortlisted for the prestigious Andre Simon Award and the Fortnum & Mason award.
 The book won the Gourmand World Cookbook Award for the UK, in the Food Heritage category.

 Why this book?

 “Blessed be he that invented pudding for it is a manna that hits the palates of all sorts of people…ah what an excellent thing is an English pudding.”

 It took me 2,5 years to complete the book, of which most of it was research.

 It’s a labour of love that revives your faith in cookbooks – erudite, original, beautifully written, gorgeously shot and styled – something you’ll definitely want to own and leaf through.
 If it doesn’t win one of next year’s food writing and/or photography prizes I’ll be amazed.